-This time every year I always end up adding “get a flu shot” to my to-do list.
+Every year, in late summer or early fall, I add “get a flu shot” to my to-do list.
 I want to make sure that I get my immunization early enough in the season so that my body builds up immunity for when peak flu season hits.
 The one year I got the shot too late and got the flu, well, it was pretty awful.

 Because I have asthma, my flu shots have always been free.
 (Read: pre-existing condition.)
 But thanks to the Affordable Care Act, I believe that most people with insurance now qualify for a free flu shot.
 That’s great for folks like me who have insurance.